-We will prefer an other presentation of $\A^R(\emptyset)$: \begin{itemize} \item Remark that it is enough to consider diagrams with beads in $G$ and the multilinear relation can be viewed as a notation. \item Next remark that for a diagrams with beads in $G$, the map $f$ is the same that a $1$-cochain $\tilde f$ with value in $\ZZ\simeq G$ on the underlying simplicial set of $K$.
-The elements $\tilde f$ are in fact the $1$-cocycles because of the condition $f(-e)=\overline{f(e)}$ which means $\tilde f(-e)=-\tilde f(e)$. \item The ``PUSH'' relation at a vertex $v$ say that $\tilde f$ is only given up to the coboundary of the $0$-cochain with value $1$ on $v$ and $0$ on the other vertices.
-Hence $\A^R(\emptyset)$ is also the $\QQ$-vector space generated by the pairs ($3$-valent graph $D$, $x\in H^1(D,\ZZ)$) quotiented by the relations (AS) and (IHX).
-With these notations one can describe the (IHX) relations in the following way:\\ Let $K_I$, $K_H$ and $K_X$ be three graphs which occur in a (IHX) relation on a edge $e$.
-Let $K_\bullet$ be the graph obtained by collapsing the edge $e$.The map $p_?: K_?\go K_\bullet$ induce three cohomology isomorphisms.\\ If $x\in H^1(K_\bullet,\ZZ)$ then the (IHX) relation at $e$ says that is true in $\A^R(\emptyset)$. \end{itemize}
+We will prefer another presentation of $\A^R(\emptyset)$: \begin{itemize} \item Remark that it is enough to consider diagrams with beads in $G$ and the multilinear relation can be viewed as a notation. \item Next remark that for a diagram with beads in $G$, the map $f$ define a $1$--cochain $\tilde f$ with values in $\ZZ\simeq G$ on the underlying simplicial set of $K$.
+The elements $\tilde f$ are in fact $1$--cocycles because of the condition $f(-e)=\overline{f(e)}$ which implies $\tilde f(-e)=-\tilde f(e)$. \item The ``PUSH'' relation at a vertex $v$ implies that $\tilde f$ is only given up to the coboundary of the $0$--cochain with value $1$ on $v$ and $0$ on the other vertices.
+Hence $\A^R(\emptyset)$ is also the $\QQ$--vector space generated by the pairs ($3$--valent graph $D$, $x\in H^1(D,\ZZ)$) quotiented by the relations (AS) and (IHX).
+With these notations one can describe the (IHX) relations in the following way: \\ Let $K_I$, $K_H$ and $K_X$ be three graphs which appear in a (IHX) relation on an edge $e$.
+Let $K_\bullet$ be the graph obtained by collapsing the edge $e$.
+The maps $p_?\co K_?\go K_\bullet$ induce three cohomology isomorphisms. \\ If $x\in H^1(K_\bullet,\ZZ)$ then the (IHX) relation at $e$ says that holds in $\A^R(\emptyset)$. \end{itemize}